 Most of us don’t have such fascinating personal lives that other people want to follow.
 A personal blog is more of a way to document your life for yourself or far-away family and friends (who, sorry to break it to you, probably don’t give a shit).

 Or maybe you have an obscure interest like researching vintage apple seeds.
 It’s your passion because you’re weird, and you love blogging about it.

 ‘You do you’ to use a stupid, overused phrase I hate.
-But you probably aren’t going to be able to monetize this blog heavily.
+But you probably aren’t going to be able to

-Plenty of people enjoy hobbies that don’t make money.
+Plenty of people enjoy hobbies that don’t make